+Table 2.
+Intercepts, ln 0, and slopes, , of the lines in Fig. 10

 The almost parallel, but shifted, lines suggest that the specific ion interactions (if any) are affected mostly the surface potential .
 By means of Eq.
 (49) we calculated the experimental values of from the obtained data for 0 (see Table 3) and plotted in Fig. 11 the results as vs. –u0/kBT.
 The relatively good linearity and close value of the experimental slope, 0.4, to the theoretical one, ½, (cf. Eq.(50)) seem to confirm the role of the ion specific effect.